Charlie Munger: Architectural activities

 unsupportable from my perspective as an architect, a parent, and a human being ...
 An ample body of documented evidence shows that interior environments with access to natural light, air, and views to nature improve both the physical and mental wellbeing of occupants ...
 The Munger Hall design ignores this evidence and seems to take the position that it doesn't matter ...
 [T]he building is a social and psychological experiment with an unknown impact on the lives and personal development of the undergraduates the university serves.

 In August 2023, after widespread backlash to what critics called the "windowless dorm," UC Santa Barbara abandoned the project and began to solicit alternative housing proposals.
-Munger also withdrew his pledge of support.
+Munger withdrew his pledge of support.

 Personal life

 In 1945, while studying at Caltech, Munger married Nancy Huggins (c.
 1926 – 2002).
 She was a Pasadena native who had been Munger's sister's roommate at Scripps College.
 They had three children, Wendy Munger (a former corporate lawyer, trustee of Stanford University, and trustee of The Huntington Library), Molly Munger (a civil rights attorney and funder of a ballot initiative to raise California taxes for public education), and Teddy Munger (deceased, leukemia, age 9).
 Munger and Huggins divorced in 1953.

 Munger married Nancy Barry within a few years of his divorce from Huggins.
 Munger and Barry had four children: physicist and political donor Charles T. Munger Jr., Emilie Munger Ogden, Barry A. Munger, and Philip R. Munger.
 Munger also had two stepchildren from his second marriage: William Harold Borthwick and David Borthwick.

 On February 6, 2010, Munger's second wife, Nancy Barry Munger, died at home at age 86.